Felipegalind0/Felipegalind0/README.md

 -👾 Discord : FelipeGalind0#9289

 #### 📫 The best way to reach me is to send me an email.

+I've been working on a CS degree at UMN for the past two years, I went to Marshall School & Stanford Summer Session 2019.
+I’m interested in Drones, Photogrammetry, WebXR Development in Babylon.js and VR Develoment in general.
+I designed my own [Robot Dog](https://github.com/UMN-VR/GoldyDogV7), and made a hobby of CADing [360 camera attachments for a Drone](https://github.com/Felipegalind0/Insta360-Drone-Mount), an [Omnidirectional Robot](https://github.com/Felipegalind0/RONALD360), among other things.
+I'm an early adopter of imersive tech, ever since I got my Gear VR I always fly with a VR headset and Beat Saber keeps me in shape.
+Looking to use my part 107 licence for more productive stuff so [send me an email](mailto:felipegalind0@outlook.com) if you want to work with me!
+If you're an admissions officer plz [poach me](mailto:felipegalind0@outlook.com) I can't aford UMN :( Looking for a Job at a company that aligns with my values and chalenges me to grow my skills, [send me an email](mailto:felipegalind0@outlook.com).

 ## Some of the things I have worked on: